 Jed Eckert: ...Well, who is on our side?Col. Andy Tanner: Six hundred million screaming Chinamen.Darryl Bates: Last I heard, there were a billion screaming Chinamen.Col.
 Andy Tanner: There were.
 (Throws alcohol on the campfire)

-- Threads and The Day After - still considered horrific a quarter of a century later.
+- Threads and The Day After, and their predecessor, The War Game - still considered horrific a quarter of a century later.